rooriririroo/Simple-Memo-Application/README.md

 # Simple-Memo-Application

-I made simple write page fisrt:-)
+I made simple write page first:-)
 You can see it in 'write page' branch.